HamedFathi/hamedfathi/source/_posts/using-puppeteer-with-mocha-and-aurelia-2.md

 ### What browsers are supported?

-After version 3.0, Puppeteer now supports `Firefox` in addition to the `Chrome` browser.
+After version 3.0, Puppeteer supports `Firefox` in addition to the `Chrome` browser.

 ### Puppeteer, Mocha & Aurelia 2 (Typescript) integration